-LandWISE, in partnership with the Foundation for Arable Research and other key funders, is following the development and adoption of a range of precision farming and controlled traffic technologies.
-Twelve focus farms across New Zealand, each a champion of an aspect of advanced farming systems, provide the base for the project and the question, “How can we use these new technologies and practices to farm better?”
+LandWISE supported and followed the development and adoption of a range of precision farming and controlled traffic technologies.
+Twelve focus farms across New Zealand, each a champion of an aspect of advanced farming systems, provided the base for the project and the question, "How can we use these new technologies and practices to farm better?"
 See LandWISE: Click here>

 Controlling the Strip

 Development of strip tillage for field crops and introduction of controlled traffic or tramline farming through our involvement with LandWISE: Click here>

 Science for Community Change

 Designing organic horticultural systems with local communities in the East Coast.

 We put together a lot of fact sheets covering topics from soils to tamarillos, all avaiable for downloading.
 We set up a website panui.org.nz for this, but the resources are now here in our Tips section